asanjay84/wca-time-of-day-effects-pipeline/README.md

 - The post-prandial dip / evening-spike quantification behind those figures (`data/processed/dip_quantification_summary.csv`)

-It is a focused reproduction package, not the full research history — it leaves out exploratory notebooks/scripts that didn't feed into these results.

 ## What the analysis does

 For each event (333, 444, 555, 666), every competition round is assigned a local clock time (from the competition's published schedule) and binned into 15-minute buckets.
-Record-breaking rate is computed as **records / attempts** within each bucket — an exposure-adjusted rate, not a raw count — so that bins with more competitors don't look artificially "more record-prone."
+Record-breaking rate is computed as **records / attempts** within each bucket — an exposure-adjusted rate — so that bins with more competitors don't look artificially more record-prone.
 A within-competition permutation test builds a null distribution that respects each competition's own schedule, and a Poisson regression tests for a time-of-day effect after controlling for round stage (final vs. early) and year.